naomi-pham/my-travel-logs/README.md

 # my-travel-logs

-[Travel logs](https://my-travel-logs.vercel.app/) is a travel blog app created with `NextJS` and linked to `HygraphCMS`.
-Updated content at [Hygraph](https://app.hygraph.com/) will show up here on the website.
+[Travel logs](https://my-travel-logs.vercel.app/) is a travel blog app created with `NextJS` and linked to `Hygraph CMS`.
+Updated content at the headless CMS `Hygragh` will show up here on the website.

 The blog has three main pages:
 - `Home` contains a list of all posts created by the author.